sauerbraten/waiter/README.md

 # Waiter

-A game server for Cube 2: Sauerbraten, written in Go.
+A game server for [Cube 2: Sauerbraten](http://sauerbraten.org/).

+    /connect p1x.pw

 ## Installing

 Make sure you have Go installed as well as the ENet development headers (on Fedora, `sudo dnf install enet-devel`).
-Run `go install github.com/sauerbraten/waiter/cmd/waiter` to install the `waiter` command in your `$GOPATH/bin`.
+Run `go install github.com/sauerbraten/waiter/cmd/waiter` to install the `waiter` command in your `$GOPATH/bin` (which should by in your `$PATH`).

 The server requires `config.json`, `bans.json` and `users.json` to be placed in the working directory.

 ## Building

 Make sure you have Go installed as well as the ENet development headers (on Fedora, `sudo dnf install enet-devel`).
-Clone the repository, `cd cmd/waiter`, then `go build`.
+Clone the repository, `cd waiter/cmd/waiter`, then `go build`.

 You can then start the server with `./waiter`.

 ## To Do

-Next step is to implement more network events to support effic mode completely, then efficctf, then insta and instactf.
-After that, ffa, then capture and regen capture would be the next goals.
+Figure out why projectiles (grenades and rockets) are not rendered for players other than the one shooting.

+Then, implement mode/map change (forced, voting maybe later).
+With that, the goal is to support insta and effic games completely so waiter can be used for duels at least.

+Future goals will be efficctf and instactf (flag spawns & events), then ffa (all the other items), then capture and regen capture (capture base events).

 ## Project Structure